Key Stage Concerts for schools are designed especially for Key Stages 1 and 2, and take place each term at the Barbican Centre.

 Please subscribe to our mailing list using the form at the top of the page.
 You will then receive concert details and booking forms for all our future Key Stage Concerts.

-If you are already on our mailing list, full details about our spring 2019 concerts will be sent via email shortly after the October half-term.
+If you are already on our mailing list, full details about our spring 2020 concerts will be sent via email.

 Future concert dates

-Key stage concerts for the 2018/19 academic year will take place on the following dates.
+Key stage concerts for the Autumn term will take place on the following dates.
 Please ensure you are on our mailing list to be contacted via e-mail when booking opens per term.

 Arts Award is a range of unique qualifications that support anyone up to the age of 25 grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world.